MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/overview.rst

 0.2.1 Core Parameters
 ==========================

-For the :ref:`Core` functions in this pipeline, the initial parameters are always the same.
+For the :ref:`Core <core_api>` functions in this pipeline, the initial parameters are always the same.

 .. note::